 Mr. Smith is a graduate of the John F. Kennedy School of Government Senior Executives in State and Local Government program at Harvard University (2012).
 He has also completed the University of Virginia's Weldon Cooper Center for Public Service Senior Executive Institute (2006) and the University of Oklahoma's Economic Development Institute (2000).
 Other professional programs he has completed include Leadership ICMA (Class of 2008), ICMA Gettysburg Leadership Institute (Class of 2009), the 20th class of Leadership Hamilton (Class of 2011) and the 36th class of Leadership Cincinnati (Class of 2013).

+In January 2014, Mr. Smith was named to one of thirteen to watch on Cincy Magazine’s annual Power 100 List.
 He was the recipient of the Development Counsellors International (DCI) first ever Forty Under 40 Award in January 2013, which was awarded at the International Economic Development Association’s Leadership Conference in Orlando, Florida.
 This award recognizes individuals worldwide for their placemaking and economic development skills.
 Also in 2013 he was recognized by the Cincinnati Business Courier’s Forty Under 40 as one of the “next generation of young leaders and innovators”.
 In 2012, the Greater Cincinnati Chapter of American Society for Public Administration (GCC-ASPA) awarded Mr. Smith the Administrator of the Year Individual Contributor Award.